LordHarsh/LordHarsh/certificates/README.md

-# These all all my Computer Related Certificates...
+# My Computer Related Certificates...

 ###### This is my favourite one.
 Here I got to make many-many projects including cat vs. dog recognition system, face recognition, art generation and more.
 There were also some case studies.
 Unluckily, I can't share the code due to the Coursera's honour policy.